How does React work under the hood ? The Overview of React internals

 3.4 Commit

-After new Fiber Tree is constructed, the updates are “committed” to host DOM.
+After new Fiber Tree is constructed and the minimum updates are derived, it is time to “commit” the updates to host DOM.

 Of course there are more than just manipulating the DOM(commitMutationEffects()